2022 NJ/NY Gotham FC season

-The 2022 NJ/NY Gotham FC season was the team's thirteenth season as a professional women's soccer team and their tenth season as a member of the National Women's Soccer League, the top division of women's soccer in the United States.
+The 2022 NJ/NY Gotham FC season was the team's 13th season as a professional women's soccer team and their tenth season as a member of the National Women's Soccer League, the top division of women's soccer in the United States.

 Background

 Ownership changes

 After retiring as a player for Gotham FC, Carli Lloyd joined the ownership group on April 27, 2022.
 On May 4, 2022, NBA player Kevin Durant and investor Rich Kleiman announced their minority investment into Gotham FC via their investment company Thirty Five Ventures.
 On July 29, 2022, WNBA player Sue Bird joined Gotham FC's ownership group as a minority owner, consultant, and advisor.
 On August 10, 2022, Gotham FC announced the addition of former New York Giants quarterback Eli Manning and Giants chief commercial officer Pete Guelli to its ownership group as minority owners.
 The investments raised the club's valuation to an estimated $40 million.